krisds/koopa/README.md

 Following options can be set on the command line by passing them as  "-D<option>=<value>" to the JVM.

 * `koopa.maxCobolWordLength`: defaults to 31.
 Use a value greater than zero to override this.
 Setting it to 0 makes it use the default value.
 Setting it to a negative value disables the length check all together.
 (Cfr. the `koopa.cobol.CobolWords` class.)
-* `koopa.sources`: a comma-separated list of file extensions use to identify Cobol source files.
+* `koopa.cobol.sources`: a comma-separated list of file extensions use to identify Cobol source files.
 This defaults to "cbl,cob".
 (Cfr. the `koopa.cobol.CobolFiles` class.)
-* `koopa.copybooks`: a comma-separated list of file extensions use to identify Cobol copybook files.
+* `koopa.cobol.copybooks`: a comma-separated list of file extensions use to identify Cobol copybook files.
 This defaults to "cpy,copy".
 (Cfr. the `koopa.cobol.CobolFiles` class.)
-* `koopa.copybooks.locator`: use a specific `koopa.cobol.copybooks.CopybookLocator` subclass when searching for copybooks on the file system.
-This defaults to `koopa.cobol.copybooks.DefaultCopybookLocator`.
+* `koopa.cobol.project_class`: use a specific `koopa.cobol.CobolProject` subclass when searching for copybooks on the file system.
+This defaults to `koopa.cobol.projects.StandardCobolProject`.
-* `koopa.tabLength`: an integer defining the length of a tab.
-This defaults to four.
-(Cfr. the `koopa.cobol.sources.ProgramArea` class.)
 * `koopa.optimize`: set to `false` to switch off optimization of choices and permutations.

 ### GUI